avesanen/botkill/README.md

     ],
     "map": {
         "indoor": boolean,          // Indoor contains more walls and rooms, outdoor has more openings.
-        "raining": boolean,         // Raing gives -50% to hearing and -20% to sight.
+        "raining": boolean,         // Raining gives -50% to hearing and -20% to sight.
-        "rainPropability": float,   // Checked once per minute.
+        "rainPropability": float,   // Checked once per 10 seconds.
 Raining might stop in 5% propability.
         "darkness": float           // 0 - 1, 1 is total darkness.
 Reduces sight.
 0.2 darkness is 20% off from sight.
     },
     "items": [                      // Items that are in this AI's view area.